LorisMarini/synology/README.md

 ## What

-Utilities to simplify my interaction with Synology 918.
-Pretty much a WIP, only tested on macOS.
+A tool to organise my digital life from a dump folder to various drives on my home server (WIP).

 ### Problem
 ![](images/etl-synology.png)